suhaybabsi/thermal-visualizer/README.md

 ### Flows & Pipes

-Flows are used to represent the state of the substance (gas or liquid) streaming in or out a device.
+`Flow`s are used to represent the state of the substance (gas or liquid) streaming in or out of a thermal device.
 While `Pipe` is a thermal device like any other device. <i>Please refer to project [Thermal-core](https://github.com/suhaybabsi/thermal-core) to learn more about the concept</i>.
-And since we need to represent `Pipes` here the same way as `Flows`, the values `FlowType.Stream` and `FlowType.Pipe` were used to distinguish between them.
+And since we need to represent `Pipe`s here the same way as `Flow`s, the values `FlowType.Stream` and `FlowType.Pipe` were used to distinguish between them.

 So, when ever a `Flow` is created, its type should be specified as `Pipe` or `Stream`.
 Then, those flows will be later treated on server accordingly.

 ### Outlets

-You can't define `Flow` type and properties directly.
+You can't specify `Flow` type and properties directly.
 A `Flow` could be instaniated by providing two `Outlets` to the constructor function.

 ```javascript
 let flow = new Flow(turbine.flowOutlets[1], exhaust.flowOutlets[0]);